Edgerley Family Dean of the Faculty of Arts and Sciences

 John H. Finley, Jr. Professor of Engineering and Applied Sciences

 Michael D. Smith leads Harvard’s Faculty of Arts and Sciences with a deep commitment to undergraduate teaching, to strengthening the faculty, and to research, both fundamental and applied.
-Since the start of his deanship in July 2007, Smith has nurtured the development of the new School of Engineering and Applied Sciences, established a shared faculty commitment to excellence in teaching, cultivated and expanded undergraduate research and opportunities for active learning, forged new partnerships to advance online learning, and re-envisioned the undergraduate House system for the 21st century.
+Since the start of his deanship in July 2007, Smith has implemented and carefully cultivated the faculty tenure track system adopted formally in 2005, nurtured the development of the new School of Engineering and Applied Sciences, established a shared faculty commitment to excellence in teaching, expanded undergraduate research and opportunities for active learning, forged new partnerships to advance online learning, and re-envisioned the undergraduate House system for the 21st century.

 A member of the Faculty since 1992, Smith is known for his innovative work on computing systems, particularly on issues involving a detailed knowledge of both the hardware and software in these sophisticated systems.
 Smith’s research interests include dynamic optimization, machine-specific and profile-driven compilation, high-performance computer architecture, and practical applications of security.
 He is also a leading figure in a range of interdisciplinary activities that explore the interplay of technology with other fields, from the life sciences to economics to philosophy to law.